389ds/389-ds-base/src/lib389/doc/source/guidelines.rst

         # Add changes to your commit and fix the commit message if necessary
         git commit -a --amend

     + You can also use “ git rebase -i ” to “squash” or combine several commits into one commit.
+      And you can rebase the chain of commits right in the GitHub interface too.
-    + After the changes are commited, push tht commit to your fork branch (or upload a new patch)
+    + After the changes are commited, push that commit to your fork branch (or upload a new patch)

       ::